rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-09-30-rust-ffi-ci.md

 ## Rust FFI

-The Foreign Function Interface (FFI) is the way you can call [to/from Rust and another programming language](https://github.com/alexcrichton/rust-ffi-examples).
+Foreign Function Interface (FFI) is the way you can call [to/from Rust and another programming language](https://github.com/alexcrichton/rust-ffi-examples).
 It is akin to Java's [Java-Native-Interface (JNI)](https://en.wikipedia.org/wiki/Java_Native_Interface), .Net's [C++/CLI](https://en.wikipedia.org/wiki/C%2B%2B/CLI) or [PInvoke](https://docs.microsoft.com/en-us/cpp/dotnet/how-to-call-native-dlls-from-managed-code-using-pinvoke), and other mechanisms in many other programming languages.

 [Bindgen](https://github.com/rust-lang-nursery/rust-bindgen) can automatically generate Rust FFI bindings to C (and some C++) libraries.
 Luckily, nng is C.  [This blog post](http://fitzgeraldnick.com/2016/12/14/using-libbindgen-in-build-rs.html) is referenced several places and looks like the origin of the [bindgen tutorial](https://rust-lang-nursery.github.io/rust-bindgen).